How producer and engineer Adam Moseley built a legacy that started at London’s legendary Trident Studios to working with today’s hardware and plugins

 While the 80B consoles lent a definitive “bright, punchy 80s sound” that shaped the New Wave music of the era, Moseley still credits the original A-Range with his biggest musical breakthroughs.

-“The last two records I did on the A-Range at Trident were two of the biggest records I ever did,” says Moseley, of The Cure’s 1985 single, “Close to Me,” and the Blow Monkeys’ 1986 single, “Digging Your Scene,” which was his first official credit as producer and a worldwide hit.
+“The last two records I did on the A-Range at Trident were two of the biggest records I ever did,” says Moseley, of The Cure’s 1985 single, “Close to Me,” and the Blow Monkeys’ 1986 single, “Digging Your Scene,” which was a worldwide hit and his first official credit as producer.
 “Those were the two records that shaped my career, so the A-Range is always special to me.”

-Moseley would go on to produce hits with Roxette, Richard Marx, Maxi Priest and many other famous artists working on records with Mick Ronson, Beck with Jack White, The Sex Pistols, Nico, Wolfmother, Nikka Costa/Lenny Kravitz/Prince and several albums and films with John Cale (Velvet Underground)
+Moseley went on to produce hits with Roxette, Richard Marx, Maxi Priest, and many other famous artists.
+He worked on records with Bowie’s guitarist Mick Ronson, Beck with Jack White, The Sex Pistols, Nico, Wolfmother, Nikka Costa with Lenny Kravitz and Prince, and he collaborated with The Velvet Underground’s John Cale on several albums and films

 New tools, classic sound